Pugad Baboy: Igno

 Igno (Benigno Ramos; not to be confused with the Sakdalista movement founder of the same name) – Introduced to the series in 1998 as a bodyguard for Mao's son Jong, Igno is Tomas' cousin and an ex-convict from the actual National Bilibid Prison in Muntinlupa.
 He claims he was incarcerated because of a Breach of Contract with his former boss, who employed him as a bodyguard.
 Possibly due to his being an ex-convict, he is actually more competent in survival skills than his cousin.
 He specializes in "improvised weapons employment", and even took a part-time job as a bounty hunter at one time in order to earn some cash.
 He drinks very often, but is afraid of ghosts and the supernatural.
 In fact, his frequent drinking caused his breath, blood and urine to become highly flammable, especially while drunk.
 Igno is also extremely tough and invulnerable, able to shrug off most things that, at worst, would have destroyed a normal person's body.
 His name is a play on ignoramus.
 At the end of the Returnee, Igno starts his own high-tech greenhouse beside his kubo.
 During the epilogue chapters of the "Dugo ng Shinobi" Arc, 33 years later, an aged Igno is still seen to be in good health despite his history of maintaining a very dangerous and unhealthy lifestyle.

+The Lamouns

-The LamounsLamon is a Tagalog verb meaning "to eat [food] in great quantities", or more loosely, "pig out", and is commonly used as a label pertaining to one's gluttony.
+Lamon is a Tagalog verb meaning "to eat [food] in great quantities", or more loosely, "pig out", and is commonly used as a label pertaining to one's gluttony.
 The surname was spelled "Lamon" at first.